 Section 5: Insects

-Insects are the largest, most common, and most successful group of arthropods.
+Insects are the largest, most common, and most successful arthropods.
 Adult insects have six legs, two pairs of wings, and a segmented body divided into three sections: the head, the thorax, and the abdomen.
 An insect’s head is where the antennae attach.
 Antennae are used to not only feel objects but to smell and taste them too.
-Many insects have a compound eye, which is made up of thousands of lenses, making them adept at detecting movement.
+Many insects have a compound eye made of thousands of lenses, making them adept at detecting movement.
 The thorax is where the legs and wings attach.
 Wings help insects find food, escape dangerous situations, and even find and attract a mate.
 The abdomen contains the digestive system, the heart, and the sex organs.
-An insect also has mouthparts that are adapted for a highly specific way to get food.
-Their jaws called mandibles are used for the chewing and grinding of food.
+An insect also has mouthparts adapted for a particular way to get food.
+Their jaws, called mandibles, are used for chewing and grinding food.

-Insects play a key role in developing ecosystems.
+Insects play a crucial role in developing ecosystems.
 If there were no insects, our world would crumble.
-With no bees to pollinate our flowers, the crops we grow would fail, and without food to eat, we would starve.
+Without bees pollinating our flowers, the crops we grow would fail, and without food to eat, we would starve.
 There are two ways insects interact with other living things.
-Many are pollinators that carry pollen among plants.
-Some are also disease carriers that spread disease to both plants and animals, including humans.
-A locust attack can be devastating.
-They can descend upon a field and completely destroy and devour its crops in a matter of minutes.
+First, many are pollinators that carry pollen among plants.
+Some are disease carriers that spread disease to plants and animals, including humans.
+For example, a locust attack can be devastating.
+They can descend upon a field and completely destroy and devour its crops in minutes.

 Insects are also used to try to control pests.
 Biological controls involve releasing a living organism as a natural predator into an area to fight off a harmful insect.
-One example of this is using ladybugs to eat aphids, which are harmful to plant growth.
+One example is using ladybugs to eat aphids, which are detrimental to plant growth.
 Putting ladybugs in your garden can help ensure plant longevity.

 - Identify the body parts of an insect.

 - Compare complete metamorphosis to gradual metamorphosis.

 - How do insects play a role in developing ecosystems?